Expensify/react-native-onyx/README.md

 ```

 ### Usage in non react-native projects
-Onyx can be used in non react-native projects, by leveraging the `borwser` field in `package.json`
+Onyx can be used in non react-native projects, by leveraging the `browser` field in `package.json`
 Bundlers like Webpack respect that field and import code from the specified path
 We import Onyx the same way shown above - `import Onyx from 'react-native-onyx'`